 Management

-Weight gain is common due to hormonal changes and slower metabolism.
+Weight gain is common during menopause due to hormonal changes and a slower metabolism.
+As a result, many women notice increased body fat, especially around the abdomen.

 Tips to Control Weight